built in types

 String

-type supports values in the text format.
-With this type, you can indicate the titles of the indicators, their components, as well as writing messages and notifications within the scripts.
-In order to use this type, the text should be enclosed in quotation marks.
+The String type supports values in the text format.
+With this type, you can indicate the titles of the indicators, their components, as well as write messages and notifications within the scripts.
+To use this type, enclose the text in quotation marks.
 For example:

 instrument { name = "SMA", overlay = true }